mschewe/t460s-arch/README.md

-# dotfiles
+# t460s-arch
-A customized user experience for my T460s with Archlinux
+A customized user experience for Lenovo Thinkpad T460s with Archlinux

+In this repository I will try guide you through the hussle of the configuration of a T460s running Archlinux and some commonly used software.

+# How to use

+TODO

 # Todos

+- [ ] laptop configuration
 - [ ] install medium
 - [ ] partition layout
 - [ ] base installation
 - [ ] zsh & uvxt
 - [ ] ssh
 - [ ] ufw
+- [ ] wifi
 - [ ] xserver
 - [ ] slim
 - [ ] i3